-1.001 BF1 – Micropterigidae – Micropterix tunbergella – Red-barred Pollen-moth – (Fabricius, 1784) Adult Micro: CAT 1 – Distinctive Species – Leaf-miner: CAT A – Recorded accepted without the leaf or a photo – Larval Case: C1 – Distinctive Species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+1.001 BF1 – Micropterigidae – Micropterix tunbergella – Red-barred Pollen-moth – (Fabricius, 1784) Adult Micro: CAT 1 – Distinctive species unlikely to be confused with others – Leaf-miner: CAT A – Recorded accepted without the leaf or a photo – Larval Case: C1 – Distinctive Species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Black – Uncertain/Unknown – Insufficient Data day-flying – Day-flying